DOT Compliance Review Checklist

 Quick checklist

-• Separate review-period records from older archive records.
+• Separate review-period records from older archive files before the review begins — auditors work by date range.

-• Do not edit old records; add explanatory notes only when appropriate.
+• Do not edit old records; write a short explanatory note as a separate document when context is needed.

 Why this matters